Boost Your Business Through Accessibility via Zoom

 - Working with Clients with a Disability

 IMPORTANT!
 Attendance requirements: Live online course will be presented via ZOOM Meeting.
 The link to join the meeting will be sent in the confirmation email.
 Students will need a device with two-way video and audio capabilities and a (free) Zoom account.
-To verify attendance, students must keep their camera on for the duration of the course and respond to live polls.
-Clock hour credit will only be given to students with their camera on, who are present and visible on their camera during the course, and who participate in course polls/chat.
 Please call 425-974-1011 with questions.

 Instructors: Barry Long and Tom Minty